kupe-lab/hybrid-full-dive-vr-helmet/README_FIRST.md

 Hello world!

-My name is [Your Name / Nickname], I am a school student from Moscow, and like millions of gamers worldwide, I am deeply fascinated by the idea of full-dive virtual reality.
+My name is Pavlenko Daniil/kupe-lab, I am a school student from Moscow, and like millions of gamers worldwide, I am deeply fascinated by the idea of full-dive virtual reality.
 Many of you have probably watched the cult anime *Sword Art Online* and remember the legendary *NerveGear* helmet.
 But what if we take it out of pure sci-fi and ground it in real-world physics and neuroscience?

 Driven by the question, "How could such a device work in reality without hazardous brain implants?", I conducted a large-scale engineering research sprint.
 I brought in an advanced AI as my co-pilot and research assistant.
 Step by step, we broke down electrodynamics, skull anatomy, quantum physics, and data optimization, attempting to bypass the fundamental barriers of nature.